arjnklc/FTP-Brute-Forcer/README.md

 1. works with both python2 and python3
 2. takes target hosts from file
 3. checks if server is allowing connection on port 21 before attacking
-4. write the output to a markdown friendly [file](/results/ftpBrute.md)
+4. writes the output to a markdown friendly [file](/results/ftpBrute.md)
 5. doesn't bruteforce hosts that has anonymous login enabled

 ```